Hawaii works to identify 99 confirmed dead after Maui wildfires as teams intensify search

 The blaze that swept into centuries-old Lahaina last week destroyed nearly every building in the town of 13,000.
 That fire has been 85% contained, according to the county.
 Another blaze known as the Upcountry fire has been 65% contained.

 Even where the fire has retreated, authorities have warned that toxic byproducts may remain, including in drinking water, after the flames spewed poisonous fumes.
-That has left hundreds unable to return home.
+That has left many unable to return home.

 The Red Cross said 575 evacuees were spread across five shelters on Monday, including the War Memorial Gymnasium in Wailuku.
 Green said that thousands of people will need housing for at least 36 weeks.